syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/convert-project.md

 ---
 layout: post
 title: Convert Project in ##Platform_Name## Component
-description: Learn here all about Convert Project in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to convert project in Syncfusion ##Platform_Name## component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Convert Project
 publishingplatform: ##Platform_Name##